 - Handles standard Kubernetes Ingress objects using F5-specific extensions.

 - Handles OpenShift Route objects using F5-specific extensions.

 k8s-bigip-ctlr) is a cloud-native connector that lets you manage BIG-IP devices using native Kubernetes or OpenShift APIs.

 See the Container Ingress Service compatibility table for platform compatibility information.

-The BIG-IP Controller watches the Kubernetes API for specially-formatted resources and updates the BIG-IP system configurations accordingly.
+The BIG-IP Controller watches the Kubernetes API for specially formatted resources and updates the BIG-IP system configurations accordingly.

-- are familiar with BIG-IP LTM concepts and
+- Experience with BIG-IP LTM concepts and

 When using the BIG-IP Controller in Cluster mode, your BIG-IP license must include SDN services.

 The BIG-IP Controller requires Administrator permissions in order to provide full functionality.

 - Update the